GameOfNicoYT/HTL-Pinkafeld-Peripherie-Schild-Library/docs/EN_README.md

 `getSwitchState(int number)`: Returns the state (HIGH or LOW) of a specified switch.
 The function handles four switches, identified by numbers 0 through 3.

-`lightArray(int number, bool active)`: Controls an individual light in a light array (bar) by turning it on or off based on the active parameter.
+`lightArray.manual(int number, bool active)`: Controls an individual light in a light array (bar) by turning it on or off based on the active parameter.
 The number parameter specifies which light to control.

-`getLDRState()`: Returns the current analog reading from the light-dependent resistor (LDR), indicating the level of ambient light.
+`ldr.getData()`: Returns the current analog reading from the light-dependent resistor (LDR), indicating the level of ambient light.

-`getPotiState()`: Returns the current analog reading from the potentiometer, reflecting its rotational position.
+`poti.getData()`: Returns the current analog reading from the potentiometer, reflecting its rotational position.

 `led.rgb(int red, int green, int blue)`: Sets the color of the RGB LED by controlling the intensity of red, green, and blue components.
 The parameters are integers (0 - 255).